 - Special Rooms:

 - Do you have any special requirements that wouldn’t typically be included in a house.
 I had a client who wanted a screening room for example.

 - Do you want a garage?
-Do you have multiple cars?
-Do you want a detached garage separate from the house or part of the house
+How many cars do you have? would you prefer a detached garage separate from the house or part of the house?

 - Exterior Spaces: